cncf/toc/operations/governance-remediation-process.md

 _Assist projects in developing governance structures to handle situations they are currently unequipped to manage._

-Missing governance can usually be remediated within the project by agreeing to adopt the missing governance.
-This is commonly amicable and not very contentious within a project as the cause or driving mechanism results from a lack of a clear path forward.
-In this case, missing governance is an opportunity for improvement.
+It's normal that as a project grows, it will encounter circumstances that weren't previously covered by the governance documentation, such that there is a lack of a clear path forward.
+This "missing governance" can usually be remediated amicably and internally within the project, by discussing proposed governance changes, and the maintainers agreeing to adopt changes.
+In these cases, missing governance is an opportunity for improvement.

 #### Correct Non-Practiced Governance